 If there is a tie, the financial need of each applicant will be taken into account.

 Applications are to be submitted by email attachment to email@example.com.
-Application deadline is March 24 by 4 PM.
+Application deadline is TBD each year.
 Applicants are notified by mid-April.
 Contact Mary Niedenfuer at firstname.lastname@example.org for more information.

 Renée Domeier, OSB has been a Benedictine sister for over 60 years.
 She taught Spanish language and literature at CSB/SJU for 25 years, and most of her time still revolves around the Spanish language and peoples.
 She founded Casa Guadalupe, a hospitality and resource center, in 1997 and continues to respond to and visit families through that organization.
 She helps individuals who ask either for tutoring in Spanish or help in editing, translating or proof-reading Spanish and is always open to students who may need consultation about projects, trips, etc. S. Renée also write blogs for St. Benedict's monastic blog site, creates radio clips for the sisters' community outreach through the Albany radio station, and works with the archival collection of oral histories of the sisters.